 Q: What type of camera equipment do you use?
 Do you edit your photographs?

-As of September 2014, I now shoot with a Canon EOS 6D full-frame camera, and almost exclusively this 100mm/f 2.8 IS macro lens.
+As of September 2014, I now shoot with a Canon EOS 6D full-frame camera body, and almost exclusively this 100mm/f 2.8 IS macro lens.
 Although I took art classes through highschool and college, I have no formal training in photography–and have taught myself everything simply through studying food photography, reaching out for advice from fellow photographers, reading books, immersing myself in sources of inspiration, and practice.
 SO.MUCH.PRACTICE.
 I love it though.
 Occasionally, I use this tripod–I have a love/hate relationship with tripods.
 I find them incredibly frustrating and restricting, but they produce the sharpest photos!

 I’m a big believer in “less is more”.
 You can take excellent photos without a ton of expensive props, etc. Here is a list of my favorite affordable, everyday food photography backgrounds and how I’ve made them work for me over the course of my blog’s life.